Patient portals are intended to help providers connect with patients in order to help them take a more active role in their health and wellness.

 Recent research shows that data sharing through electronic health records (EHR) and patient portals can in fact improve medication adherence, boost satisfaction and improve patient engagement.
 A two-year study conducted by Geisinger Health System found that patients whose primary care providers shared progress notes with them through their portals were about 5 percent more likely to adhere to their antihypertensive medication regimens.

-With an eye on improving outcomes, CMS has included Meaningful Use requirements tied to patient portals.
-But getting providers, payers, pharmacists and patients all playing together seamlessly can take some planning.
+Even though MU required that providers introduce patient portals, getting providers, payers, pharmacists and patients all playing together seamlessly can take some planning.